Philippa Stobbs (Chair), Assistant Director, Council for Disabled Children

 Mandy Wilding, Education Development Officer, nasen

-Mandy taught for 33 years in four primary and infant schools in Northamptonshire and Coventry and has led whole-school assessment, maths and science.
+Mandy taught for 33 years in four very different primary and infant schools in Northamptonshire and Coventry and has led whole-school Assessment, Maths and Science.
 She was a primary SENCO for nine years and an assistant headteacher.
-Mandy is currently leading nasen’s government-funded Early Years Level 3 SENCO Award Project.
+Mandy is currently leading nasen’s government-funded Early Years Level 3 SENCO Award Project to train 507 Early Years SENCOs from PVI settings by March 2020 in 23 Local Authorities across the country.